-On February 28, 2022, we entered into the Sales Agreement with Cowen with respect to an at-the-market offering program pursuant to which we may offer and sell, from time to time at its sole discretion, shares through Cowen as our sales agent.
+On February 28, 2022, we entered into the Sales Agreement with Cowen with respect to an at-the-market offering program pursuant to which we may offer and sell, from time to time at our sole discretion, shares through Cowen as our sales agent.
 The shares to be offered and sold under the Sales Agreement, if any, will be offered and sold pursuant to our shelf registration statement on Form S-3.
 We filed a prospectus supplement with the SEC on February 28, 2022 in connection with the offer and sale of the shares pursuant to the Sales Agreement.
 We will pay Cowen a cash commission of 3.0% of gross proceeds from the sale of the shares pursuant to the Sales Agreement.
 We also agreed to provide Cowen with customary indemnification and contribution rights.
 We reimbursed Cowen for certain expenses incurred in connection with the Sales Agreement.
-Through March 31, 2023, we sold 4.2 million shares under the at-the-market offering program for gross proceeds of \$65.8 million, less commissions of \$2.0 million for net proceeds of \$63.8 million.
-During the three months ended March 31, 2023, the Company sold 0.9 million shares under the at-the-market offering program for gross proceeds of \$17.8 million, less commission of \$0.6 million for net proceeds of \$17.2 million.
+Through September 30, 2023, we sold 4.2 million shares under the at-the-market offering program for gross proceeds of \$65.8 million, less commissions of \$2.0 million for net proceeds of \$63.8 million.
+During the nine months ended September 30, 2023, we sold 0.9 million shares under the at-the-market offering program for gross proceeds of \$17.8 million, less commission of \$0.6 million for net proceeds of \$17.2 million.
+On September 12, 2023, the Company and Cowen entered into an amendment pursuant to which the aggregate offering amount available under the at-the-market offering program was reduced to \$180.0 million.